Chart Color Schemes

 An assessment of population growth drivers in Molendinar reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Molendinar's population, as of November 2025, is approximately 6,702.
-This figure represents an increase of 252 people since the 2021 Census, which reported a population of 6,450.
-The change is inferred from the estimated resident population of 6,708 in June 2024 and an additional 56 validated new addresses since the Census date.
-This results in a population density ratio of 876 persons per square kilometer, similar to averages seen across other locations assessed by AreaSearch.
-Overseas migration contributed approximately 77.6% of overall population gains during recent periods.
+Molendinar's population was approximately 6,702 as of November 2025.
+This figure represents an increase of 252 people from the 2021 Census count of 6,450.
+The growth is inferred from ABS data showing an estimated resident population of 6,708 in June 2024 and 56 new validated addresses since the Census date.
+This results in a population density ratio of 876 persons per square kilometer.
+Population growth was primarily driven by overseas migration, contributing approximately 77.6% of overall gains.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-It should be noted that these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings using ABS Greater Capital Region projections for each age cohort.
-Based on projected demographic shifts, an above median population growth is expected for Australian non-metropolitan areas.
-The area is projected to expand by 977 persons to 2041, reflecting a total increase of 14.7% over the 17 years.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, based on 2021 data and released in 2023.
+These state projections lack age category splits, so AreaSearch applies proportional growth weightings using ABS Greater Capital Region projections for each age cohort.
+By 2041, the population is projected to increase by 977 persons, reflecting a 14.7% total rise over the 17 years based on the latest annual ERP population numbers.
+This indicates an above median population growth for Australian non-metropolitan areas.

 Frequently Asked Questions - Population